 Sexually transmitted diseases (STDs) — or sexually transmitted infections (STIs) — are generally acquired by sexual contact.
-The organisms (bacteria, viruses or parasites) that cause sexually transmitted diseases may pass from person to person in blood, semen, or vaginal and other bodily fluids.
+The bacteria, viruses or parasites that cause sexually transmitted diseases may pass from person to person in blood, semen, or vaginal and other bodily fluids.

-STDs don't always cause symptoms.
-It's possible to contract sexually transmitted diseases from people who seem perfectly healthy and may not even know they have an infection.
+STIs don't always cause symptoms.
+It's possible to contract sexually transmitted infections from people who seem perfectly healthy and may not even know they have an infection.

 Products & Services

 STDs or STIs can have a range of signs and symptoms, including no symptoms.
 That's why they may go unnoticed until complications occur or a partner is diagnosed.

 Signs and symptoms that might indicate an STI include:

 - Sores or bumps on the genitals or in the oral or rectal area

 - Sore, swollen lymph nodes, particularly in the groin but sometimes more widespread